-- No-one should have to sleep on our streets.
+- 1. No-one should have to sleep on our streets.
 People in this country have a right to expect decency and dignity in their lives, and, at the most basic level, that should mean having a roof over their heads.
 We have a moral imperative to end rough sleeping and to end it for good.
 People experiencing rough sleeping are facing extreme deprivation and we will not level up the country if we do not reduce these deepest, often entrenched, inequalities and support the most vulnerable. - 2.
 Whilst it is right to expect that individuals take responsibility for the consequences of their actions, we have a proud history in this country of showing compassion to those in need - and we must continue in this vein, to give people the opportunity and support to rebuild their lives.
 Rough sleeping can be a vicious cycle, which can perpetuate existing vulnerabilities and health needs.
-We know that there are multiple, complex and overlapping drivers behind rough sleeping - for example, in a sample of people who had experienced rough sleeping, (through the Rough Sleeping Questionnaire 2020), 82% of respondents self-reported having a mental health need, 60% a current substance misuse need and 26% spent time in care as a child1. - There is not just a moral case for action.
+We know that there are multiple, complex and overlapping drivers behind rough sleeping - for example, in a sample of people who had experienced rough sleeping, (through the Rough Sleeping Questionnaire 2020).
+82% of respondents self-reported having a mental health need, 60% a current substance misuse need and 26% spent time in care as a child1. - 3.
+There is not just a moral case for action.

 Ending rough sleeping is the right thing to do to ease the strain on health and other public services and to enable everyone in a community, including those who are homeless, to feel safe and for our cities, towns and high streets to prosper.
-Support and services for people who experience rough sleeping come at significant cost, and reducing rough sleeping therefore reduces that cost.
-It will also deliver benefits across the system, such as through reducing reoffending.
+Support and services for people who experience https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment\data/file/944598/Initial\findings\from\the\rough\sleeping\questionnaire\access.pdf

-1 https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/944598/Initial_findings_from_the_rough_sleeping_questionnaire_access.pdf